Hydrodynamics of Immiscible Binary Fluids with Viscosity Contrast: A multiparticle collision dynamics approach: Model

 To realize the hydrodynamic no-slip boundary conditions at the colloid surface, we use the bounce-back rule for the MPC fluid particles, which yields~\cite{padding2005stick,zottl2014,theers2016modeling,theers16friction,theers2018clustering}

 with the relative velocity, $\breve{\v}_{i}$, of a colliding MPC fluid particle $i$ with respect to the according colloid surface point given by

-Here, $\mu=mM/(m+M)$ is the reduced mass, and $\breve{\v}_{i,n}$ and $\breve{\v}_{i,t}$ are the normal and tangential relative velocity parts, respectively, with respect to the colloid surface.
+Here, $\mu_\text{red}=mM/(m+M)$ is the reduced mass, and $\breve{\v}_{i,n}$ and $\breve{\v}_{i,t}$ are the normal and tangential relative velocity parts, respectively, with respect to the colloid surface.

-In the MPC collision step, phantom (p) solvent particles are added inside the colloid to enforce the no-slip hydrodynamic boundary condition \cite{Lamura01}.
+In the MPC collision step, phantom (p) particles are added inside the colloid to enforce the no-slip hydrodynamic boundary condition, which, in addition, act as a thermal bath \cite{Lamura01}.
 Theses particles are uniformly distributed inside the colloid according to the average MPC-fluid particle density, and their velocities relative to the colloidal translational and rotational velocities are taken from a central Maxwellian distribution function.
 This yields the updated colloid translational and angular velocities after a collision step

 respectively.
 Here, $\Delta\bm p_i^p$ denotes the change in the linear momentum of phantom particle $i$ at position $\bm r_i^p$ due to SRD, and $\bm V_c(t+h)$ and $\bm \Omega(t+h)$ are the velocities in Eqs. \eqref{eq:collide_Vc} and \eqref{eq:collide_ang_v}, respectively.